morinted/plover_theory/sounds/g_j.md

 * `SKWREUPL`: gym
 * `SKWREUF`: gif

-## Final J
+## Right side J

-The final J and soft G sounds are formed on the right hand with `PBLG`.
+The Right side J and soft G sounds are formed on the right hand with `PBLG`.

 {% stenodisplay labels="all" %}
 -J